 A jury’s right and power to sentence

-His later statement to her: “Go, and from now on do not sin anymore,” implies that perhaps she did sin, but either lawful proof was lacking, or both he, the jury, and the accusers were blessed with compassion for her.
+His later statement to her: “Go, and from now on do not sin anymore,” implies that perhaps she did sin, but either lawful proof was too weak; or both he, the jury, and the accusers had compassion.
 If so, this could have been an appeal to jury nullification or lenity, as well as an appeal to follow the laws of evidence and of a fair trial – either or both.

 The ancient Greeks, Aristotle, spoke of ethos, pathos, and logos as the paths of persuasion.
 Clearly the ethos of Jesus was also on trial.

 “Ethos” is an appeal to ethics – a means of convincing someone of the character or credibility of the persuader – here Jesus.
 After all, Jesus had returned there again to teach his gathered students, writing on the ground.